HackYourFuture-CPH/node.js/week1/exercise-template/readme.md

 #### Changing the title of the page

+Firstly try change the title of the Home page to say Home. https://www.w3schools.com/tags/tag_title.asp

+Now hopefully you know how to change the title of a page.

 Continuing on the last exercise.
 Lets add some functionality that shows the relevant title of a page using modules!

+So when navigating to `/` the title will be Home, when navigating to `/contact` the title will be contact and so on

 - Create a function that takes title as parameter
-- Calling the function returns the html for the `head` tag and the `title` tag with the title tag set as the parameter
+- Calling the function returns the html for the `head` tag and the `title` tag.
 - Export the function using `module.exports` see [here](./teacher-live-coding/src/backend/created-module.js) for how to create a module
 - Import the function using `require`